 Smoky Jalapeno Spaghetti.
-Give your dish a smoky spin by incorporating a touch of smoked paprika or chipotle.
+Give your dish a smoky spin by incorporating a touch of smoked paprika or chipotle(or with this jalapeno hot sauce).
 It adds a lovely depth of flavor and complements the heat of the jalapenos.

 - The majority of the heat in jalapenos comes from their seeds and membranes.
 Remove them to reduce the spiciness while maintaining the flavor.

-- Enhance your Jalapeno Spaghetti by serving it with cooling elements such as sour cream or lime juice.
+- Enhance your Jalapeno Spaghetti with cooling elements such as sour cream or lime juice.

 Frequently asked questions

 It can be as spicy as you want it to be.
-You can adjust the heat by using less jalapeno or remove the seeds and ribs.
+You can adjust the heat using less jalapeno or removing the seeds and ribs.

 Absolutely!
 You can use any pasta you have on hand.
-The dish will still be delicious, though the texture and sauce-to-pasta ratio may vary a bit.
+The dish will still be delicious, though the texture and sauce-to-pasta ratio may vary slightly.

 Certainly!
-For a vegetarian version substitute the cheese with a vegan-friendly alternative or nutritional yeast.
+Substitute the cheese with a vegan-friendly alternative or nutritional yeast for a vegetarian version.